varunasthana92/turtlebot_walker/README.md

 #### Data recording by rosbag
 The launch file also has a tag to initiate data recording of all the topics (except for /camera* topics) in a bag file "BagData".
 By default this functionality is kept "ON", which will save a new .bag file (or replace any existing file with same name) in /results directory, each time the launch file is executed.
 User has the option to disable the recording of data by passing an argument set to 0 as below while running the launch file.

+In a new terminal, in your catkin workspace.
 ```
+$ source devel/setup.bash
 $ roslaunch turtlebot_walker turtlebot_walker.launch record_data:=0
 ```
 #### Inspecting and playing back the rosbag file